BrianHooper/sandstorm_synthesizer/README.md

-### Sandstorm
+### Sandstorm_Synthesizer

-Synthesiszes and plays the chorus of the song "Sandstorm" by Darude using a karplus-strong algorithm and a randomized wavetable.
+Uses the Karplus-Strong algorithm to synthesize and play the chorus to the song "Sandstorm" by Darude.

+Can be generalized to play any simple song by writing a string of 1/16th notes, using uppercase letters to represent each note and dashes to represent rests.

+For example, "Sandstorm" uses the following string:
+	"BBBBB-BBBBBBB-EEEEEEE-DDDDDDD-AABBBBB-BBBBBBB-EEBBBBB-BBBBBBB---"